smerth/template-gatsby-theme/docs/publishing-pre-releases.md

 Now that we published our the version `2.0.0` that was previously in beta, we decide to promote the version `3.0.0` in alpha to beta.

 To do so we need to merge our changes made on `alpha` into `beta`.
-There should be no conflict as `alpha` is strictly ahead of `master`.
+There should be no conflict as `alpha` is strictly ahead of `main`.

 Once the merge commit is pushed to `beta`, **semantic-release** will publish the pre-release version `3.0.0-beta.1` on the dist-tag `@beta`, which allow us to run our integration tests.